-A famous hotel not far from the village is the Monkey Island Hotel, named after the islet in the Thames on which it stands.
-The name of the island is popularly supposed to recall the painted monkeys fishing and shooting on the hotel ceiling.
-However, it was originally Monk’s Eyot and was used by the monastics from the nearby cell of Merton Priory at Amerden (Bucks).
-For centuries the island was part of the Whiteknights Estate (Earley) and in 1744 the 3rd Duke of Marlborough had a fishing lodge built there for use when attending the Kit-Kat Club at Down Place (Water Oakley).
-Hence the fishing monkey paintings by Andieu de Clermont.
-Some people, however, say they represent the pet monkey of George III who was banished here during his mad fits.
-The building was converted into a hotel in 1840 and has always been popular with high society.
-H.G.
-Wells and his lover, Rebecca West, were frequent visitors and the lady set her first book, Return of the Soldier, here.
-Edward VII and Queen Alexandra were also particularly fond of the place.
+A famous hotel not far east of the village is the Monkey Island Hotel, named after the islet in the Thames on which it stands.
+The name is popularly supposed to recall the painted monkeys fishing and shooting on the hotel ceiling.
+However, it was originally Monk’s Eyot and was used by the brethren from Merton Priory’s grange at Taplow.
+For centuries the island was part of the Whiteknights Estate in Earley and, in 1744, the 3rd Duke of Marlborough had a fishing lodge and banqueting temple built there for use when attending the Kit-Kat Gentlemen’s Club at Down Place in Water Oakley: hence the fishing monkeys painted by Andrieu de Clermont.
+However, a romantic old story, with no evidence, suggests they actually represent the pet monkey of King George III who was allowed to stay there during his fits of madness.
+In 1840, the two buildings were expanded and converted into a hotel which has always been popular with high society.
+HG Wells and his lover, Rebecca West, were frequent visitors and the latter set her first book, ‘Return of the Soldier,’ there.
+King Edward VII and Queen Alexandra were also particularly fond of the place.

-|© Nash Ford Publishing 2001.
+|© Nash Ford Publishing 2001; Revised 2020.
 All Rights Reserved.|